Daimler and Aston Martin Lagonda have confirmed reports about their changes in leadership.

 In a statement, Aston Martin Chairman Lawrence Stroll said, “The Board has determined that now is the time for new leadership to deliver our plans.”

-He, however, praised outgoing CEO Andy Murray for his work renewing the product range and overseeing development of the Valkyrie hypercar, as well as shepherding Aston Martin through the COVID-19 era.
+He, however, praised outgoing CEO Andy Palmer for his work renewing the product range and overseeing development of the Valkyrie hypercar, as well as shepherding Aston Martin through the COVID-19 era.